MicrosoftDocs/sql-docs/docs/big-data-cluster/quickstart-big-data-cluster-deploy-aro.md

 When prompted, provide your input for Azure subscription ID and the Azure resource group to create the resources in.
 Optionally, you can also provide your input for other configurations or use the defaults provided.
 For example:

 - `azure_region`
 - `vm_size` for OpenShift worker nodes.
-For an optimal experience while you are validating basic scenarios, we recommend at least 8 vCPUs and 64 GB memory across all worker nodes in the cluster.
-The script uses `Standard_D8s_v3` and 3 worker nodes as default.
+For an optimal experience while you are validating basic scenarios, we recommend at least 8 vCPUs and 64-GB memory across all worker nodes in the cluster.
+The script uses `Standard_D8s_v3` and three worker nodes as default.
 A default size configuration for big data clusters also uses about 24 disks for persistent volume claims across all components.
 - network configuration for OpenShift cluster deployment - see the [ARO deployment article](\azure\openshift\tutorial-create-cluster) for more details on each parameter.
 - `cluster_name` - this value is used for both ARO cluster and SQL Server Big Data Cluster created on top of ARO.
 Note that the name of the SQL Big Data Cluster is going to be a Kubernetes namespace.
-- `username `- this is the username for the accounts provisioned during deployment for the controller admin account, SQL Server master instance account and gateway.
+- `username `- this is the username for the accounts provisioned during deployment for the controller admin account, SQL Server master instance account, and gateway.
 Note that `sa` SQL Server account is disabled automatically for you, as a best practice.
 - `password` - same value is going to be used for all accounts.

 The SQL Server Big Data Cluster is now deployed on ARO.
 You can now use Azure Data Studio to connect to the cluster.
 For more information, see [Connect to a SQL Server big data cluster with Azure Data Studio](connect-to-big-data-cluster.md).